hujhax/austin-improv-wiki/Shows/Movie Riot.md

 ---
-description: "(formerly Movie Versus Movie) is a improv team that specializes..."
+description: "Improv team that specializes in the [movie format]] at ColdTowne..."
 image: "File/Movie%20Riot.jpg"
 ---
 <div>